takaaki-fukunaga/takaaki-fukunaga.github.io/README.md

 ## Biography
 ### 1980
-- I was born to what?
+- I was born.

 ### 2005
-- I have started to work for NEC.
+- I started to work for [NEC](https://jpn.nec.com) in Tokyo.
+- I joined CLUSTERPRO group as technical support engineer.

+### 2008
+- I moved to Hirosima.

+### 2019 to Now
+- I still work for CLUSTERPRO Group.